gpapadog/personal-website/content/publication/2025-balancing-interference/index.md

 # Summary.
 An optional shortened abstract.
-summary: In the presence of interference, IPW estimators offer suffer from high variance.
+summary: In the presence of interference, IPW estimators often suffer from high variance.
 Under low-rank assumptions on the potential outcomes and in the presence of interference, we design optimal covariate balancing estimators.
 The framework encompasses commonly-invoked assumptions such as stratified or additive interference.

 tags:
 - Source Themes